webix-hub/docs/data/desktop/advanced_combo.md

 Advanced Configuration of Popup Selectors
 =========================

-[Combo](desktop/controls.md#combo), [richselect](desktop/controls.md#richselect) and [multiselect](desktop/controls.md#multiselect) popup can be highly customized.
+[Combo](desktop/controls.md#combo), [richselect](desktop/controls.md#richselect) and [multiselect](desktop/controls.md#multiselect) controls can be highly customized

-The only thing you should remember that it is comprised of the following components:
+because they are comprised of the following components:

-- from Webix [list](desktop/list.md) it takes templating and loading rules, item sizes and look-and-feel.
+- Webix [list](desktop/list.md) from which templating and loading rules, item sizes and look-and-feel are taken;
-- from Webix [popup](desktop/popup.md) it takes popup size and behaviour.
+- Webix [popup](desktop/popup.md) from which popup size and behaviour are taken.

-The combination is called **suggest list** that is described in detail [separately](desktop/suggest.md).
+The combination is called **suggest list** that can be accessed from the control configuration, which allows for setting a number of custom options.

+Suggest list is described in detail [separately](desktop/suggest.md).

 {{note
 All the functionality described below is shown in this sample: